In this blog post, you are going to learn about the three types of sales funnels that I’ve used to generate multiple millions of dollars online.

 - Blog SEO traffic,

 Membership programs take some adjusting to get right.
-You obviously need to make them worth the money to your audience.
-But if you can figure this out, they are the gold-standard for paid content… because they are basically giving you regular cash income, not just one-time purchases.
+They need to be worth the money to your audience.
+If you can figure this out, they are the gold-standard for paid content… because of the recurring income.

-Plus, once a customer opts-in to your email list through the cold-traffic funnel, they will likely be looking at getting more involved… which is why we use this as funnel number 2, to get them to sign up and bring them into our ‘inner fold’ to help them even more.
+Once a lead opts-in to your email list through the cold-traffic funnel, they will likely have interest in getting more involved… which is why we use this as funnel number 2, to peak there interest, get them to sign up and bring them into our ‘inner fold’ to help them even more and increase their interest for our products.

 As you can see, each funnel has a specific purpose